lwasser/NEON-Lesson-Building-Data-Skills/_posts/EML/2015-12-12-Intro-to-EML.md

     #EML.15min.attr

     # use a split-apply-combine approach to parse the attribute data
-    # and create a data.frame with only the attribute name and description
+    # and create a data_frame with only the attribute name and description

     #dplyr approach
     #do.call(rbind,
     #        lapply(EML.15min.attr, function(x) data.frame(column.name = x@attributeName,
     #                                             definition = x@attributeDefinition)))

-    #use purrrr to generate a data.frame that contains the attrName and Def for each column
+    #use purrrr to generate a dplyr data_frame that contains the attrName
+    #and Def for each column
     EML.hr.attr.dt8 <- purrr::map_df(EML.hr.attr,
-                  function(x)
-                    data.frame(attribute = x@attributeName,
+                  function(x) data_frame(attribute = x@attributeName,
                               description = x@attributeDefinition))

-    ## Warning in rbind_all(x, .id): Unequal factor levels: coercing to character

-    ## Warning in rbind_all(x, .id): Unequal factor levels: coercing to character

     EML.hr.attr.dt8

     ## Source: local data frame [30 x 2]